flutter/website/animations/staggered-animations/index.md

 * A staggered animation consists of sequential or overlapping animations.
 * Create a staggered animation using multiple Animation objects.
+* One AnimationController controls all of the Animations.
-* Each Animation object specifies the animation during an interval.
+* Each Animation object specifies the animation during an Interval.
+* Create a Tween for each property being animated.
+* The Tween produces the Animation.
-* Each Animation object specifies one or more Tweens that describe the start and end values for the properties being animated during that interval.
+* The Tween describes the start and end values for the properties being animated during that Interval.
 </div>

 <aside class="alert alert-info" markdown="1">